Del Palmer

-Derek Peter Palmer (3 November 1952 – 5 January 2024) was an English musician and sound engineer, best known for his work with Kate Bush, with whom he also had a long-term personal relationship from the late 1970s to the early 1990s.
-He released his first solo studio album titled Leap of Faith in 2007, followed by Gift in 2010.
-His third solo album, Point of Safe Return, was released on 6 March 2015.
+Derek Peter Palmer (3 November 1952 – 5 January 2024) was an English musician and sound engineer, known for his work with the singer-songwriter Kate Bush, with whom he also had a relationship from the late 1970s to the early 1990s.
+He released his first solo studio album, Leap of Faith, in 2007, followed by Gift in 2010 and Point of Safe Return in 2015.

 Early life

 Palmer was born in Greenwich, in southeast London, United Kingdom.

-Career

 In 1967, Palmer began playing bass, and joined friend Brian Bath's band, Cobwebs and Strange.
 In 1969, Palmer and Bath formed Tame with Victor King on drums.
 The band lasted until 1970.
 From 1972, Palmer and Bath were in Company with Barry Sherlock (guitar) and Lionel Azulay (drums).
 They signed to Cube Records in 1973.
 When Azulay was injured in a road accident, Charlie Morgan joined on drums in 1974 and the band changed its name to Conkers.

 In 1977, the KT Bush Band was formed with Kate Bush, Palmer, Bath, and Vic King, playing the pub circuit.
 Their live set included material that would later appear on Bush's first album.
-Beginning with her second album, 1978 release, Lionheart, Palmer became one of Bush's main studio bassists (along with John Giblin) and toured with her in 1979.
+Beginning with her second album, Lionheart (1978), Palmer became one of Bush's main studio bassists (along with John Giblin) and toured with her in 1979.

-Palmer was credited as an engineer on Kate Bush's Hounds of Love (1985), The Sensual World (1989), The Red Shoes (1993) and Aerial (2005).
-Furthermore, Del Palmer appears in several of Kate Bush's music videos; in 1982, he played the getaway car driver in the video for "There Goes a Tenner", and in 1986, appeared in the critically acclaimed extended "Experiment IV" video, in which he plays a patient in a secret military base where the 'experiment' of the song's title is performed on him with horrific consequences.
+Palmer was an engineer on Bush's Hounds of Love (1985), The Sensual World (1989), The Red Shoes (1993) and Aerial (2005).
+He appeared in several of Bush's music videos; in 1982, he played the getaway car driver in the video for "There Goes a Tenner", and in 1986, appeared in the critically acclaimed extended "Experiment IV" video, in which he plays a patient in a secret military base where the 'experiment' of the song's title is performed on him with horrific consequences.
 The clip, described as a 'film in miniature' also features Hugh Laurie, Peter Vaughan, Dawn French and Paddy Bush; it was banned from broadcast on the BBC programme, Top of the Pops, due to the graphic nature of the video.
 The music video, directed by Bush herself, went on to be nominated for the Best Concept Music Video at the 1988 Grammy Awards.